The Complete Guide on Cell Tower Rental Lease Rates

 B. The Uninformed: The elderly or helpless “little old ladies” fall into this category.
 Action: Offer medium rent as they will not negotiate.

 C. Farmer: Farmers are usually perceived to be easy targets.
 Farmers usually have large acreages, in some cases thousands of acres, so to them a 100’ x 100’ space is small.
 But to a wireless carrier, that is a gigantic amount of space.
 Additionally, farmers historically have not been negotiators and do not use representations (lawyers or wireless consultants) to help them through negotiations.
 Action: Offer low rent ask for lots of space.

 D. Professional: This group contains lawyer, commercial real estate developer.
-This group tends to take a long time to negotiate, ask for everything, well-informed on the worth of their wireless property, knows which property rights to not give away in negotiations.
+This group tends to take a long time to negotiate or ask for everything.
+They are well-informed on the worth of their wireless property, and they know which property rights to not give away in negotiations.
 This group is almost always represented by professionals (lawyers or consultants).
-Site Acquisition Specialists give this category more credits than they deserve in their level of expertise.
-Because these professionals know more about real estate than the site acquisition specialists, it can be intimidating.
-Action: Offer medium to high rent as to not offend these land owners or be ignored by them.
+Site acquisition specialists give this category more credits than they deserve in their level of expertise.
+Because these professionals know more about real estate than the site acquisition specialists.
+It can be intimidating.
+Action: Offer medium to high rent as to not offend these landowners or be ignored by them.